Meditation in Recovery Daylong Retreats at Green Gulch Farm

 All Meditation in Recovery retreats are led by two senior practitioners who are also members of the Meditation in Recovery Steering Committee.
 The Steering Committee members are: Cynthia K, Steven T, Tim W, Tom B, Patsy C and Tom H.

-To Register for June 9: Please call the Green Gulch Farm main office at 415.383.3134 or the SFZC Reservations Office at 888.743.9362 or 415.475.9362.
+To Register: Use the Register Online button above for the date you wish to attend.
+Or please call the Green Gulch Farm main office at 415.383.3134 or the SFZC Reservations Office at 888.743.9362 or 415.475.9362.
 Or fill out this online form to have the Reservations Office contact you by phone or email to assist your registration.